anematode/grapheme-neue/theory/journal.md

 # April 4

 Okay, so we have coordinate spaces.
 We should give them names!
 How about graph space, clip space, pixel space, and CSS/canvas space.
 Graph space is, well, the points in a given plot.

+# April 16

+The prop storing is starting to make sense, although inheritance seems complicated.
+One long-term advantage of these fancy prop stores, storing prop metadata, is that animations could be done.